-(if $n \neq 2$, otherwise modify accordingly) where the first is an isomorphism of unstable coalgebras and the others are isomorphisms of $C$-comodules. \item[(b)] as above. \end{itemize} Then $\sk^c_{n+1}(X^\bu)$ is an object of type $L_C(M,n)$. \end{proposition}

-\begin{proof} Switching to degreewise $\F$-vector space duals $(-)^{\dual}$ we obtain from (a) isomorphisms between the terms $\pi_sH^*(X^\bu)$ and the corresponding duals on the right side for $0\le s\le n$.
-One plugs this into the spiral exact sequence with the knowledge that $\sk^c_{n+1}$ kills all natural homotopy groups above dimension $n$.
+\emph{(}if $n \neq 2$, otherwise modify accordingly\emph{)}, where the first is an isomorphism of unstable coalgebras and the others are isomorphisms of $C$-comodules. \item[(b)] as above. \end{itemize} Then $\sk^c_{n+1}(X^\bu)$ is an object of type $L_C(M,n)$. \end{proposition} \begin{proof} Passing to the degreewise $\F$-vector space duals $(-)^{\dual}$, we obtain from (a) isomorphisms between the terms $\pi_sH^*(X^\bu)$ and the corresponding duals on the right side for $0\le s\le n$.
+We consider the spiral exact sequence for $\sk^c_{n+1}(X^\bu)$ whose natural homotopy groups vanish above dimension $n$.
 This forces an isomorphism

 as $C$-comodules.
-Here the middle term is a $C$-comodule by Lemma~\ref{lem:pi0-identified}.
-By the same lemma the left side has the usual $C\cong\pi_0H^*(X^\bu)$-comodule structure.
-So we have checked condition (2) from Remark~\ref{Rechnung mit Spiralsequenz}. \end{proof}
+Here the middle term is a $C$-comodule by Proposition~\ref{lem:pi0-identified}.
+By the same lemma, the left side has the usual $C\cong\pi_0H^*(X^\bu)$-comodule structure.
+So we have checked condition (2) from Lemma~\ref{Rechnung mit Spiralsequenz}. \end{proof}

 Similarly to $K$-objects, it will also be convenient to allow objects of type $L_C(M,n)$ for $n = 0$.